-Your doctor will prescribe medication based on your proctitis symptoms and its underlying cause.
-Medications may be taken orally, applied topically, or delivered by enema.
+Your doctor will prescribe medication based on the symptoms of your proctitis and its underlying cause.
+Medications may be taken orally, applied topically, or delivered by an enema.
 With an enema, treatment is placed directly into your rectum.

 You may also be told to take sitz baths.
 A sitz bath delivers warm water to the inflamed area and can provide relief.
 Home health supply stores sell sitz bath pans.
 These fit over a toilet bowl.

-You may eventually need surgery if you have ulcerative colitis or Crohn’s disease and frequent proctitis may require surgery.
+You may eventually need surgery if you have ulcerative colitis or Crohn’s disease and frequent cases of proctitis.
 Ulcerative colitis and Crohn’s disease are two autoimmune diseases that affect your digestive tract.

 Inflammation and sores in the digestive tract can cause severe pain, malnutrition, and weight loss.
 In some cases, removing the damaged area is the only effective treatment.

 A soft, bland diet can reduce proctitis pain.
 Avoid spicy, acidic, or fatty foods during bouts of diarrhea.